emauldin84/react-debug-exercise/README.md

 # React Debug Exercise

-The code in this app is intentionally broken and created in an older version of React
+The code in this app is intentionally broken and created in an older version of React to give you a sense of dealing with legacy code.

 Debugging is not only a great way to learn but it's also a valuable skill.
 Developers are frequently tasked with debugging code, and it's common for developers to debug code that was written by another team member (either past or present).